 Ms. Duggan is an Ambassador to Youth for Human Rights International, the largest global human rights education initiative, which works solely to promote the United Nations Universal Declaration of Human Rights.

 Ms. Duggan is an experienced businesswoman and entrepreneur.
-She was involved in various businesses including Paradise Bakery, which was later sold to Panera Bread.
+She was involved in various businesses including Paradise Bakery, which included a chain of 40 bakeries.
+Ms. Duggan and her sister developed the recipe for the “Chocolate Chip Chipper” cookie.
+The bakery was sold to Chart House in 1987 and is now owned by Panera Bread.
 She was also an investor in her son’s company Metropolis Media, now owned by French advertising giant JCDecaux Group.
-She was an investor and very active in her son’s company Metropolis Media, now owned by French advertising giant JCDecaux Group.
-She was an investor and very active in her son’s company Metropolis Media.
 Ms. Duggan and her former husband, well-known venture capitalist, Bob Duggan participated in and were shareholders of Pharmacyclics, best known for its discovery and production of a breakthrough treatment for cancer which was later sold to AbbVie Inc. Today Ms. Duggan manages a wide array of investments and business endeavors which she uses to fund her art and global humanitarian projects.

 Ms. Duggan is an alumnus of the University of California of Los Angeles, University of California at Santa Barbara, and Nanzan University, a Jesuit university located in Japan.
 She has continually contributed to UCSB over the years.
 She has helped establish a Chair in the Biochemistry and Chemistry departments and the Tibetan Buddhist Chair of Studies.
 Additionally, Trish with the help of her mother contributed a remarkable collection of nearly 5,000 Buddhist Sutras for the special collection in the library at UCSB to promote a deep respect and understanding of Buddist culture.
 Not a day goes by when Ms. Duggan isn’t actively working on upcoming projects geared toward creating a better future.
 An avid reader, you will often find Ms. Duggan reading, creating new art, spending time with loved ones, or enjoying other favorite pastimes such as walking in nature, swimming or surfing!